rookbunny/hpcad-gentraffic/README.md

 ## Running a capture

 A capture involves two hosts.
-The same seed is used on both; one seed reproduces the whole run because each process is seeded from `(seed, process_name)`.
+The same seed is used on both: one seed reproduces the whole run because each process is seeded from `(seed, process_name)`.

 1. On the capture host, start tcpdump and the honeypot processes.
 The script